burkemw3/syncthingfuse/old-status.md

+This file is outdated, but reserved for future development fodder.
+Focus on github issues instead.
+---

 A special FUSE client for Syncthing

 - doesn't try to stay in full sync, just cache files locally when they are read